 Samuel Jones patented a sucker rod design for his Acme Sucker Rod Company, which he had founded in 1892 in Toledo, Ohio.
 With his “Coupling for Pipes or Rods,” Jones applied his oilfield experience in mechanics to solve the frequent and time-consuming problem of broken sucker rods.
 His sucker rod would soon make him a millionaire.

 Jones had worked in Pennsylvania’s oil region as a potboiler, pumper, tool dresser, blacksmith, and pipe layer.
-He became known as “Golden Rule” Jones by creating a better workplace for employees at his factory, where he shortened the work day and started a revenue-sharing program for his workers.
-In 1887, Jones ran on the progressive Republican ticket and was elected mayor of Toledo.
-He was reelected again in 1899, 1901 and 1903 – and served until dying on the job in 1904.
+He became known as “Golden Rule” Jones of Ohio by creating a better workplace for employees at his factory, where he shortened the work day and started a revenue-sharing program for his workers.
+In 1887, Jones ran as a progressive Republican and was elected mayor of Toledo.
+He was reelected three times and served until dying on the job in 1904.

 October 31, 1871 – Modern Refinery Method patented

 Petroleum refining would become far more efficient thanks to an invention by Henry Rogers of Brooklyn, New York.
 In 1871 he patented an “apparatus for separating volatile hydrocarbons by repeated vaporization and condensation.”

 Rogers introduced many elements of modern refinery “fractionating” towers that improved earlier processes of extracting kerosene by simple distillation in kettle stills.
 “The apparatus which I use is, in many respects, similar to what is known as the column-still for distilling alcoholic spirits, but modified in all the details, so as to make it available for distilling oils,” Rogers noted in his 1871 patent application.

 Improved technologies led to massive refineries like the 1890s Standard Oil of Indiana Whiting Refinery.